FtmsdtHosseini/IDPL-PFOD/README.md

-# IDPL-LSPOD:  an Artificial image dataset of printed Persian text.
+# IDPL-LSPOD:  An artificial image dataset of printed Persian text.
 This repository contains IDPL-LSPOD that is Large-Scale Persian OCR Dataset for Persian optical character recognition researches.

 A demo of the dataset is provided in "Demo of IDPL-LSPOD.zip" which contains 90 Images.